djkafle/flask-app/README.md

 ## **Features**

 1. **Frontend:**
-   - A simple web form to collect user input (first name and last name).
+   - A simple web form to collect user input built in React JS.
    - Styled with CSS for a clean and modern look.

 2. **Backend:**
-   - Flask API to handle form submissions.
+   - FAST API to handle form submissions.
    - Connects to a MySQL database to store user data.

 3. **Database:**
-   - MySQL database to store user information.
+   - MySQL database to store transaction information.
-   - Initialized with a `users` table using `init.sql`.
+   - Initialized with a `transactions` table using `init.sql`.

 4. **Kubernetes Deployment:**
    - Deployed on Azure Kubernetes Service (AKS).